tdwg/bdq/tg2/_review/docs/terms/bdqtest/qrg_index_by_ie_actedupon.md

-# BDQ Test Index by Information Element Acted Upon
+# BDQ Test Index by Information Element Acted Upon (non-normative)
+This document is non-normative and part of the [BDQ Tests Quick Reference Guide](index.md).
 ## dwc:basisOfRecord

 VALIDATION_BASISOFRECORD_NOTEMPTY